 Not only is keeping a sharp edge on your knife’s blade important for the overall function of the knife, but it’s also important for your own protection as well.
 Applying force on a dull blade can lead to some serious injuries, and in a survival situation especially, an injury is the last thing that you want.
 Even if you manage to successfully treat it, an infection could still set in and that’s a game changer in any survival situation.

 We will now teach you how to sharpen your knife with only a whetstone.
-A sharpening stone of some kind belongs in any survival kit so that you can pull it out and sharpen your knife whenever you need to.
+A sharpening stone of some kind belongs in any survival kit so that you can pull it out and sharpen your knife whenever the need arises.
 Follow these steps to get it right.

-You can never start sharpening a knife without first choosing the angle that you will sharpen it at.
+You can never start sharpening a knife without first choosing the angle at which you will sharpen it.
 Generally speaking, you’ll want to sharpen your knife from the same angle that you’ve sharpened it already.
 Sharpening it at a new angle will be a far more time-consuming process.

 If this is your first time sharpening your knife and don’t know the angle that you need to sharpen it at, you should read the directions that come with the knife or contact the manufacturer to ask what angle is best for sharpening your knife.

-If this your first time sharpening your knife and you don’t have the means to contact a manufacturer because you’re in a survival situation, then a good rule of thumb is to sharpen it anywhere from ten to thirty degrees on either side.
+If this your first time sharpening your knife and you don’t have the means to contact a manufacturer because you’re in a survival situation, then a good rule of thumb is to sharpen it anywhere from 10 to 30 degrees on either side.
 The shallower the angle, the sharper the knife will be but the lesser amount of time it will hold an edge, while an angle that is steeper won’t be as sharp but will also be more durable.
-An angle of twenty degrees would be a good compromise between a shallow and a steeper angle.
+An angle of 20 degrees would be a good compromise between a shallow and a steeper angle.

 Lubricate the whetstone

-Once you’ve selected the angle that you will sharpen your blade at, it’s time to lubricate the whetstone.
+Once you’ve selected the angle at which you will sharpen your blade, it’s time to lubricate the whetstone.
 The best way to lubricate the whetstone is by using a small dab of mineral oil.
 The purpose of lubricating the whetstone is so that it is easier to sharpen the knife.
 Your whetstone should have come with directions from the manufacturer as to the best kind of oil to use and how much of it to apply.

-If you’re in a survival situation and don’t have any mineral oil with you, it’s perfectly possible to sharpen your knife using a whetstone that has not been lubricated, but the actual sharpening process will likely be more gritty as the blade will not pass over the whetstone as easily.
+If you’re in a survival situation and don’t have any mineral oil with you, it’s perfectly possible to sharpen your knife using a whetstone that has not been lubricated.
+However, the actual sharpening process will likely be more gritty as the blade will not pass over the whetstone as easily.